sanashar/breast_power_proejct1/README.md

 # Data Summary
 This is the Breast Cancer Wisconsin dataset, created by Dr. William H. Wolberg.
-I will be using loading the data from [sklearn.data](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html) website, but it is also available on [UCI Machine Learning](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) website and [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).
+I will be loading the data from [sklearn.data](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html) website, but it is also available on [UCI Machine Learning](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) website and [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).
 It has 569 entries and 30 columns.

   Attribute Information:
 1) ID number